evie-calico/espy/espy-tail/README.md

 # espy-tail (compiler)

-compiles an espyscript abstract syntax tree into bytecode.
+compiles an espy abstract syntax tree into bytecode.